ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 That was all I had to do to make the basic makefiles that I wanted to use.
 As noted above, if you want to actually build c packages or something your process will likely be more complex.
 For a great beginner friendly intro to makefiles in the context of python projects, check out [calm code](https://calmcode.io/makefiles/the-problem.html).

-### Console bug

-There's an issue with launching the regular python interpreter from git bash.
-You can read about it on this [stackoverflow thread](https://stackoverflow.com/questions/32597209/python-not-working-in-the-command-line-of-git-bash).
-Basically there are two easy options (without messing up your ability to easily use different conda environments)

-* instead of ```python``` call ```python -i``` to get an interactive shell
-* ```conda install ipython``` and use that instead.
-This is my preference as I prefer the ipython console anyway.

 ### Further reading

 The [main git page](https://git-scm.com/) has tons of resources.
 I've also collected a few that I found useful under my [Tagpacker page.](https://tagpacker.com/user/ian.preston?t=git)